Refurbishing the Grade II listed 1 Finsbury Avenue

-1 Finsbury Avenue is part of the framework that will see multiple projects transform London’s Broadgate over ten years.
+1 Finsbury Avenue was delivered under a framework that will see multiple projects transform London’s Broadgate over ten years.
 It consisted of refurbishing a 1980s office building into a vibrant mixed used retail, leisure and flexible co-working space, whilst maintaining its Grade II listed façade.

-The brief was to adopt a “raw is more” look where exposed services, columns and soffits, create a chic feel that is modern and visibly appealing.
+The brief was to adopt a “raw is more” look with exposed services, columns and soffits to create a chic and modern feel.

-‘Raw is more’ became the essence of 1 Finsbury Avenue.
 With a 2015 Grade II Heritage listing, demolition and re-build was not an option.
 The façade had to remain as is, and the building’s symmetry meant that everything was visible.
 This symmetry provided a bold reminder when anything was changed, as all services remained exposed.
+We had to get it right, first time, every step of the way.
 With nowhere to hide, every change required all services to be re-coordinated to ensure the symmetry remained intact.
-A non-traditional strategy to complete the decoration first allowed for these exposed services to be dealt with last.
+A non-traditional strategy of completing the decoration first allowed for these exposed services to be dealt with last.
 This change of sequence enabled the soffit to be accessed and completed, and the programme to remain on target.
-‘Raw is more’ challenged our team, whose technical expertise delivered without the option of hiding services, as most other projects would.
-We had to get it right, first time, every step of the way.

 • Client: British Land